 Still, one can't help but wonder what we lost.
 One

-source (who shall remain anonymous) with some knowledge of the script seemed to think
+source (who shall remain anonymous) with some knowledge of the project seemed to think

-it was for the best.
-His one word describing it:
+the cancellation was for the best.
+His one word describing the script: